 ‘Twas the Night Ornament Series

-My ‘Twas the Night Ornament Series is a set of heirloom hand-sewn ornament patterns which are inspired by the classic 1823 Christmas poem, A Visit from St. Nicholas, by Clement C. Moore.
-Most folks know this poem by its famous first lines:
+My ‘Twas the Night Ornament Series is a set of heirloom hand-sewn ornament patterns inspired by the classic 1823 Christmas poem, A Visit from St. Nicholas, by Clement C. Moore.
+Most folks know its famous first lines:

 ‘Twas the night before Christmas, when all through the house